Description

 Soil:

-This plant needs a well drained location, but is tolerant of soil types otherwise.
+This plant needs a well draining location, but is tolerant of soil types otherwise.
 It

 performs better with some organic material present, and pH 6.0-7.8 (slightly acidic to